watchexec/cargo-watch/README.md

 and `~filename.rs`).

-It uses the [notify](https://github.com/passcod/rsnotify) crate for file events, so it supports Linux through inotify, and (untested) all other platforms through polling (and native solutions once they get there).
+It uses the [notify](https://github.com/passcod/rsnotify) crate for file events, so it supports Linux, OS X, and soon Windows through native APIs, and has a polling implementation to fall back on for all other platforms.

 ## How?